EmeraldZhu/EmeraldZhu/README.md

 - 👋 Hi, I’m @EmeraldZhu
-- 👀 I’m interested in Fullstack Web Development, Android and iOS Application Development, and CyberSecurity
+- 👀 I’m a Software Engineer
-- 🌱 I’m currently learning JavaScript, Backend Web Development, C, and Python
+- 🌱 I’m currently learning CS50x 2023
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @zhuemerald@gmail.com and @https://www.instagram.com/emeraldzhu/